Apollo 17: Aftermath and spacecraft locations

 Eugene Cernan's flown Apollo 17 spacesuit is in the collection of the Smithsonian's National Air and Space Museum (NASM), where it was transferred in 1974, and Harrison Schmitt's is in storage at NASM's Paul E. Garber Facility.
 Amanda Young of NASM indicated in 2004 that Schmitt's suit is in the best condition of the flown Apollo lunar spacesuits, and therefore is not on public display.
 Ron Evans' spacesuit was also transferred from NASA in 1974 to the collection of the NASM; it remains in storage.

 Since Apollo 17's return, there have been attempts to photograph the landing site, where the LM's descent stage, LRV and some other mission hardware, remain.
 In 2009 and again in 2011, the Lunar Reconnaissance Orbiter photographed the landing site from increasingly low orbits.
 At least one group has indicated an intention to visit the site as well; in 2018, the German space company PTScientists said that it planned to land two lunar rovers nearby.

+In 2026, the United States government declassified several records on unidentified anomalous phenomena, including a photograph from Apollo 17 which showed "three 'dots' in a triangular formation in the lower right quadrant of the lunar sky".
+The Pentagon stated there was "no consensus about the nature of the anomaly," but that a preliminary analysis indicated it was possibly a "physical object."